cornmonger/elseRPG/README.md

 # elseRPG

-A distributed entity component system with a hybrid user experience that combines the traditional text adventure with graphical cues in a modern web interface.
+A distributed entity component system with a hybrid text/web user experience.

 ## ... *Work in Progress* ...